 directed by Steve Beck

 by Bill Chambers Ghost Ship is better than its director Steve Beck's previous film for Robert Zemeckis and Joel Silver's "Dark Castle," the repugnant Thir13en Ghosts--but we're talking incrementally.
-Somewhere in-between the two pictures, Beck learned that even though the AVID editing machine makes an infinite number of cuts feasible, he shouldn't take that as a dare, and in Ghost Ship, he embraces the démodé in a way that he ironically didn't in Thir13en Ghosts, the one of them that's a remake.
+Somewhere in-between the two pictures, Beck learned that even though the AVID editing machine makes an infinite number of cuts possible, he shouldn't take that as a dare, and in Ghost Ship, he embraces the démodé in a way that he ironically didn't in Thir13en Ghosts, the one of them that's a remake.
 Ghost Ship opens with large, dissolving titles drawn in pink cursive script that would be at home in a Fifties movie with Vic Damone on the soundtrack.
 It's a striking touch (if not entirely appropriate for The Treasure of the Sierra Madre aboard a sinking, possessed ocean liner), and it precedes a dazzling, disgusting prologue wherein the passengers on the deck of the Antonia Graza are slaughtered like so much cattle.

 About forty years later, a weather spotter named Jack (Desmond Harrington, lovechild of Wes Bentley and Edward Norton) advises a salvage crew led by Murphy (Gabriel Byrne, permitted to sound Irish) of the Antonia Graza's whereabouts; Murphy knows of the vessel and others like it--ghost ships that have floated into oblivion without placing any sort of distress call.
 Claiming the abandoned Antonia Graza for his own, Murphy sets a plan in motion to repair its damaged hull before it's unsalvageable.
 While exploring the ship's interior, Jack and Murphy's second-in-command, Epps (Julianna Margulies), find a stash of gold, which seems to unleash vengeance-minded supernatural forces.

-Dark Castle's first original production (House on Haunted Hill and Thir13en Ghosts were both based on William Castle movies), Ghost Ship may be less of an assault on the senses than Thir13en Ghosts, but it's just as much of a snooze.
+Dark Castle's first original production (House on Haunted Hill and Thir13en Ghosts were both based--in theory--on William Castle movies), Ghost Ship may be less of an assault on the senses than Thir13en Ghosts, but it's just as much of a snooze.
 For that you can blame characters lacking in not only individual and distinguishing traits, but also conflict: Ghost Ship is a mission movie, tailor-made to say something about greed yet missing the key ingredient of internal strife, leaving a cast of neutralized players to tour the soundstage.
 As with Thir13en Ghosts, the narrative is pulled along by characters trying out new doors; the procedure of first-person shooter videogames has finally poisoned the cinema.

 Then there's the inciting conversation that Murphy has with Jack: it suggests that the one of them with something up his sleeve had blind faith in the other guy's responses aligning with his master plan.
 A smarter script than that which co-scenarists Mark Hanlon and John Pogue have given us would've made the schemer's offer logically irrefutable, since he is helpless without a partner.
 I also wondered why Margulies stared helplessly at a reinforced glass tank whilst wielding a shotgun--psst!, Epps: it actually fires; it's not just there to make you look like Ellen Ripley.
 As banal as its corny tagline--"Sea Evil"--promises, Ghost Ship is unredeemed by another great Dark Castle set.
 Coulda been worse, however: coulda been PG-13, robbing us of that delightfully gory intro.